Validations in Base schedule

 Number of shift breaks exceeds the maximum allowed

-The limit of number of breaks per shift as defined in Account settings > Group management < [name of unit] > Advanced unit settings > Breaks/shift is exceeded.
+The limit of number of breaks per shift as defined in unit settings is exceeded.

 Two or more shifts are overlapping.

 Some shifts occasionally are not rolled out properly.
-When this happens, we recommend you accept the warning and roll out your base schedule again over the same period of time to see if the shift(s) still fail to roll out.
+When this happens, we recommend you accept the warning and roll out your base schedule again over the same period of time to see whether the shift(s) still fail to roll out.
 If the shift(s) still fail after 4 additional attempts, please contact Support.
-Note: we aim to resolve this issue altogether during the end of 2020.

 Scheduled maximum consecutive days in a row